resuly/resuly.github.io/_posts/2017-04-13-bike-sharing-en.markdown

 tags:
   - Deep Learning
   - Tensorflow
-  - Sharing Bike
+  - Bike-sharing
 ---

 ## Background

-Sharing bike is a hot topic in China now.
-There are many different kind of sharing bikes.
+Shared bike is a hot topic in China now.
+There are many different kind of shared bikes.
 In Nanjing (A city in China), more then 5 companies compete together in this area.
 Most of these bikes are dockless, which means you can rent or return it at any place you want.
 As a result, I need to install several Apps to find a suitable bike nearby.
 It not convinient for me.

 ![Different color stand for different operator](/img/in_post/2017/04/bikes.jpg)

 We already have the map navigation for public trasportation with bus, metro, and walking.
-However, the sharing bike system is not participated in.
-There are two main challenges for integrating sharing bikes into a traditional navigation system.
+However, the bike-sharing system is not participated in.
+There are two main challenges for integrating shared bikes into a traditional navigation system.
 I list them below.
 - Make the positional prediction for dockless bikes (people may return it anywhere)
 - Too many different bike operators.
 It hard to make all information together.

 I want to make a application to achieve a complete transit navigation.
 The core step is using deep learning to predit bike postion in a short term based on a deep neural network.
 This can be separated by 3 steps:
-- Collect majority of sharing bikes positions in time
+- Collect majority of shared bikes positions in time
 - Build a properly neural network and train it
 - Predict the bike postion in sepcific area and time